 - Beware of hidden underwater hazards, like strong currents and debris.

-- Stay within the limits of your training and experience.
+- Swim within the limits of your experience and comfort.

-- Beware of swimming near or under waterfalls as this can be dangerous due to strong currents, submerged hidden rock ledges and other hazards.
+- Beware of swimming near or under waterfalls.
+This can be dangerous due to strong currents, submerged hidden rock ledges and other hazards.

-- Be aware that some sites close on days of elevated fire danger or if there are other safety concerns such as blue-green algae.
-Be sure to check the Parks Victoria website for changed conditions at your destination.
+- Be aware that some sites close for visitor safety, such as days with elevated fire danger, or concerns about blue-green algae.
+Before you depart, check the Parks Victoria website for changed conditions at your destination.